moonwalkerz/slider-plugin/README.md

 # Slider | October CMS

 MoonWalkerz present "Slider"!
-A splide based slider plugin for October CMS. this plugin allows you to create and publish slideshows ad sliders on your website.
+A Splide based slider plugin for October CMS. this plugin allows you to create and publish slideshows ad sliders on your website.

 ## News and Changelog